 Back when I worked at Hattams (mid 80s to early 90s), we stocked Levi's jeans, primarily the 555 "red tabs", but also the 517 "boot cut".
 The numbers were Levi's product codes.
 The first digit 5 signified they were for adult men's -- my recollection is that the "student" (kids/young men up to a size 81 cm/32") sizes in red tabs were 855.
 We didn't stock women's jeans, but they seemed to be a

-I bought these shoes recently.
+So, those very nice but badly sized Ecco shoes I bought a couple of months ago...
+I'm finally selling them on eBay: I bought these shoes recently.
 I wore them a couple of times and then realised I'd made a huge mistake: I had got the wrong size.
 Could I return them to the shop?
 No, not really - there's now a teensy bit of wear on them - not noticeable under normal conditions, but enough to make

 You know a TV show has gone mainstream when you see a t-shirt for it in the window of Target (as well as having its DVDs advertised on phone boxes).

 Sometimes I can mess up the simplest things.

 I'm good at some things, and bad at others.
 One of the things I'm worst at is buying shoes.
 I hate it, I'm not good at it, and while I don't always stuff it up, it seems like I certainly do sometimes.
 I went to replace my Ecco shoes.
 They've been great; have lasted many years, but are finally on the way out.
 The old ones: European size 44, which is theoretically about what I wear in Austr